Sensing devices are everywhere, up to the point where we become unaware of their presence.

 For any request or questions, please reach me via email firstname.lastname@example.org or Twitter @marcteyssier

-Eyecam: Revealing Relations between Humans and Sensing Devices through an Anthropomorphic Webcam Marc Teyssier, Marion Koelle, Paul Strohmeier, Bruno Fruchard, Jürgen Steimle In Proceedings of the 32nd ACM Conference on Human Factors in Computing Systems (CHI’21), ACM Press, 2021 (to appear).; 05/2021 PDF ↵
+Eyecam: Revealing Relations between Humans and Sensing Devices through an Anthropomorphic Webcam Marc Teyssier, Marion Koelle, Paul Strohmeier, Bruno Fruchard, Jürgen Steimle In Proceedings of the 32nd ACM Conference on Human Factors in Computing Systems (CHI’21), ACM Press, 2021; 05/2021 PDF ↵